-For the purposes of the game (and my sanity), we’ll be defining cultures very, very broadly.
-Presume there are variations and nuances within a given culture but for our purposes a given culture has certain sweeping characteristics.
+For the purposes of the game (and my sanity) we’ll be defining cultures very, very broadly.
+Presume there are variations and nuances within a given culture but for our purposes a culture has overall qualities.

 A culture is usually tied to a particular geographical area, which in turn is usually populated by a specific People (or, in the case of the Eldfolk and Beastkin, a specific Race).
-Much like the real world, though, the concepts are not directly connected.
-A member of the Tomte race could come from a Borian cultural background and currently live in Lankhmar.
+In practice, a member of the Tomte race could come from a Borian cultural background and currently live in Lankhmar.

 The Babavich are matrilineal and egalitarian.
 Communities run as direct democracies with informal groups of elders making decisions when required.
 They value independence and stoicism.
 The Babavich weave their written language into their artwork.
 Even buildings and furniture are engraved with the whorling script of poems or histories.
 Babavich sorcerers tie themselves to their spells by tattooing key phrases and symbols upon themselves.

 Core to the Swinekin culture is the concept of geffedyurl, more-or-less literally “heart binds to heart”, or more loosely “social skillfulness”.
 Geffedyurl encompasses the ideas of charisma, empathy, affability and engagement.
 Someone with a lot of geffedyurl knows when (and how) to lead, when (and how) to follow.
 They are a good listener and a good talker and a good friend.
 It’s the quality that makes an individual a valuable part of society.